Smarter Nutrition Resources (02)

 Fighting Kidney Stones through Better Nutrition

 Kidney stones are a very painful condition caused by the passing of the stone as it blocks the flow of urine and causes stretching of the ureters and the kidney pelvis.
 The condition can cause the block of urine, and chills, nausea and high fever are signs of infection.
 You can help pass stones faster by increasing your fluid intake.
 Eating a low-protein diet, and increasing vegetables and fiber, also helps.
-This site gives some nutrition tips to beat kidney stones, including limiting protein to three ounces at lunch and dinner.
+This page on the National Kidney Foundation website gives some nutrition tips to beat kidney stones, including limiting protein to three ounces at lunch and dinner.
 This is because kidney stones are popular where people eat diet protein (that’s why vegetarians rarely get stones.)
 This site includes tips and give specific foods that one should eat, such as barley, bran, corn, rye, oats, brown rice, and more.

-Calcium Supplements: Should You Take One?
+Calcium Supplements: Should You Take Them?

 For more resources, see the site at ForSmarterNutrition.com.